ethereum/consensus-specs/specs/core/0_beacon-chain.md

 Code snippets appearing in `this style` are to be interpreted as Python code.
 Beacon blocks that trigger unhandled Python exceptions (e.g. out-of-range list accesses) are considered invalid.

-Implementations may implement such algorithms using any code and programming language desired as long as the behavior is identical to that of the algorithm provided.

 ## Terminology

 * **Validator** <a id="dfn-validator"></a> - a participant in the Casper/sharding consensus system.
 You can become one by depositing 32 ETH into the Casper mechanism.